 We are interested in your comments on our website, and any other services Longview Bank & Trust offers.
 On the “About Us” page of this website you will find a link to our Contact form.
 This form provides you a secure method to send us comments or questions on any of our services.
 This contact form provides an opportunity for us to further serve you, with a response either by email or phone.

-Download and enroll in Shazam Bolt today it’s free from the Apple App Store, Google Play or log in to https://bolts.shazam.net.
+Download and enroll in Brella today.
+The app is free from the Apple App Store and Google Play.

-With the SHAZAM BOLT app, cardholders can access balance information anytime, anywhere via your smartphones, tablets or the Internet.
-SHAZAM BOLT users are able to use GPS to locate nearby ATMs.
+With the Brella app, cardholders can access balance information anytime, anywhere via your smartphones, tablets or the Internet.
+Brella users are able to use GPS to locate nearby ATMs.

 - A debit purchase for more than an amount you specify.